pemistahl/lingua-py/README.md

 extracted, respectively.

-Given the generated test data, I have compared the detection results of *Lingua*, *FastText*, *FastSpell*, *Langdetect*, *Langid*, *Simplemma*, *CLD 2* and *CLD 3* running over the data of *Lingua's* supported 75 languages.
+Given the generated test data, I have compared the detection results of *Lingua*, *Langdetect*, *Langid*, *Simplemma*, *CLD 2* and *CLD 3* running over the data of *Lingua's* supported 75 languages.
 Languages that are not supported by the other detectors are simply ignored for them during the detection process.

-Each of the following sections contains two plots.
+Each of the following sections contains three plots.
 The bar plot shows the detailed accuracy results for each supported language.
-The box plot illustrates the distributions of the accuracy values for each classifier.
+The box plots illustrate the distributions of the accuracy values for each classifier.
 The boxes themselves represent the areas which the middle 50 % of data lie within.
 Within the colored boxes, the horizontal lines mark the median of the distributions.